 Central Avenue Development Lands

 The City of Thunder Bay is making significant strides to expand housing opportunities through a major investment in infrastructure.
-The Central Avenue Development Lands project covers 40 hectares (100 acres) between Golf Links Road and Balmoral Street.
-With new infrastructure investments, this area will soon be ready for residential development, supporting Thunder Bay’s goal of adding 2,200 new homes by 2031.
+The Central Avenue Development Lands project covers 40 hectares (100 acres) of land between Golf Links Road and Balmoral Street.
+With new infrastructure investments, this area will soon be ready for new residential development and economic opportunities, supporting Thunder Bay’s goal of adding 2,200 new homes by 2031.

 Investing in Growth and Connectivity

 The City is enhancing infrastructure to set the stage for more housing, economic growth, and a stronger community.
-The Central Avenue corridor improvements will:
+The funding and associated work will:

 A City Committed to Housing Solutions